Talk to our taxation consultants about your income tax requirements

 Each MMS tax consultant brings a wide array of credentials to the table— including advanced financial and tax related qualifications as well as years of invaluable experience gained from working at the South African Revenue Service, before joining our team.

-Our tax consultants take pride in their integrated and consultative approach to providing the highest quality tax services and assistance.
+Our consultants take pride in their integrated and consultative approach to providing the highest quality services and assistance.

 More about Income Tax in South Africa

-Income tax is the South African government’s biggest source of income and is stipulated in the Income Tax Act No. 58 of 1962.
+Income tax is the South African government’s biggest source of revenue and is stipulated in the Income Tax Act No. 58 of 1962.
 As stated by the Act, tax is levied on income received by all taxpayers (including trusts, companies and individuals).
-Income Tax refers to a number of different tax types, including Standard Income Tax on Employees (SITE), Pay As You Earn (PAYE), Provisional Tax, etc.
+This tax refers to a number of different tax types, including Standard Income Tax on Employees (SITE), Pay As You Earn (PAYE), Provisional Tax, etc.

 - Individual and Trust Tax Returns (for non-provisional taxpayers): for postal (paper) submission, these returns need to be completed and submitted by the last working day of September.
 If completing a return electronically (via SARS’ eFiling system), the deadline is usually at the end of November.